 Africa is a vast continent.
 Its more than 30 million square kilometres are a proof of it.
-However, ONCE is gradually sowing its seeds in different places, and those seeds are growing little by little.
+However, ONCE is gradually sowing its seeds in different places, and those seeds are growing bit by bit.

-Thus, ONCE has also collaborated with the Agua de Coco Foundation in Madagascar, working on the education of children who have been exploited in the saltmines.
-A school for blind children has been opened there thanks to resources provided by ONCE.
-They have set up the Malagasi Gospel Choir, that includes many blind children in its formation, and which had the opportunity to tour Spain.
+Thus, ONCE has also collaborated with the Agua de Coco Foundation in Madagascar, working on the education of children who have been exploited in the salt quarries.
+A school for blind children has been opened there, thanks to the resources provided by ONCE.
+They have set up the Malagasi Gospel Choir, that includes many blind children in its formation, and which had the opportunity to do a tour of Spain.

 In Cameroon, it has been possible to open up a school for blind children in an extremely poor area with the support of the NGO BERUDEP.
-With regard to the Chad region, a significant amount of computer equipment was donated through the NGO AICP-Pandora, along with the necessary guidance and specific complementary materials.
-The North of Uganda also received ONCE's support through the NGO África Directo to improve the conditions of blind girls in a boarding school there.
+With regard to the Chad region, a lot of computer equipment was donated through the NGO AICP-Pandora, along with the necessary guidance and specific complementary materials.
+The North of Uganda also received ONCE's support through the NGO África Directo to improve the conditions of blind girls in a boarding school.

-Finally, 500 solar filters were donated in collaboration with Red Cross Andalucía for blind albino people in African countries, where they go through their everyday lives striving to overcome the stigma of superstition, that is to say being considered as evil beings.
+Finally, 500 solar filters were donated in collaboration with Red Cross Andalucía for blind albino people in African countries, where they go through their everyday lives trying to overcome the stigma of superstition, that is: Being considered as evil beings.